Karl is a qualified duty solicitor and higher rights advocate (in criminal proceedings).

 He finds its particularly rewarding representing people with undiagnosed mental health disorders such as Autism Spectrum Disorder & Aspergers.
 He represents a wide variety of individual clients from youths just over the age of criminal responsibility, to people lacking capacity through age and/or disability.
 Often described as a very safe pair of hands, and very patient.

 “I particularly find it rewarding assisting those whom have fallen through the cracks of the criminal justice and/or health system to get their first diagnosis in the midst of criminal investigations or proceedings.
 It can be challenging, but extremely satisfying”

 With more than ten years experience in criminal law, Karl has represented clients at the police station arrested and accused of some of the most serious offences including murder/manslaughter, serious sexual offences, conspiracies, robberies.
 He has also appeared for clients charged with these types of offences both at the Magistrates Court and has prepared cases through to Crown Court trial and is known by many of the leading barristers at in Manchester based Chambers.

-In 2015 Karl attained his higher rights of audience meaning that he is also able to appear as an advocate in the Crown Court.
+In 2015 Karl attained his higher rights of audience and is able to appear as an advocate in the Crown Court.
 He is a member of the SAHCA – The Solicitors’ Association of Higher Courts Advocates.

-When he joined Burton Copeland Karl had this to say “Representing some of the most vulnerable persons in society through publicly funded legal aid is challenging at times, but extremely rewarding work.
+When he joined Burton Copeland Karl said; “Representing some of the most vulnerable persons in society through publicly funded legal aid is challenging at times, but extremely rewarding work.
 I am delighted to have arrived at Burton Copeland LLP and being able to deal with the high profile and serious and private and legal aid cases at such a prestigious firm.”